Build the CLI client

 Skip to main content

-Zingat includes a command-line client (clipclient) for creating and managing pastes from the terminal.
+Zingat includes a command-line client (clipclient) for creating and managing clips from the terminal.

 Installation